 The web conference was organised on the week of the 22nd-25th of January 2018.
 This web conference was attended by scientists, policy-makers, practitioners, and entrepreneurs working on topics related to EMR to discuss the current knowledge on the effects of Electromagnetic Radiation (EMR) on wildlife.
-The aim was to highlight the current state of the art in this field, to identify knowledge gaps related to the impacts on different taxonomic groups, to discuss the technical aspects and methodologies used in current studies, and to identify and prioritize key research needs and policy recommendations.
+The aim was to highlight the current state of the art in this field, identify knowledge gaps related to the impacts on different taxonomic groups, discuss the technical aspects and methodologies used in current studies, and identify and prioritise key research needs and policy recommendations.
 From this web conference, a second report was produced.
 Experts presenting at the conference included the following:

-- Estelle Balian – Introduction to EKLIPSE, the request by Buglife, and the web conference
+- Estelle Balian – Introduction to EKLIPSE, the request by Buglife, and the web-conference

 - Alain Vian – Introduction on the analyses for Plants

 - Pascal Malkemper – Introduction on the analyses for Vertebrates